MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-02.md

 ![Unity MixedRealityToolkit object with AR Anchor Manager and DisableDiagnosticsSystem components added ](images/mr-learning-asa/asa-02-section4-step1-2.PNG)

+> [!WARNING]
+> There is a known issue with ASA v2.9.0 and v2.10.0-preview.1 that requires two additional objects to be placed in the scene.
+Please use the **Add Component** button in the inspector window to add an AR Camera Manager (Script) and an AR Session (Script) to the **MixedRealityToolkit** object.
+Be sure to uncheck the checkbox for the Camera that is created automatically while adding the AR Camera Manager (Script).
+This issue will be addressed in the full release of ASA v2.10.0.
+>

 > [!NOTE]
 > When you add the AR Anchor Manager (Script) component, the AR Session Origin (Script) component is automatically added because it is required by the AR Anchor Manager (Script) component.